Updated: May 27, 2025

 Expect questions like the following: When did you become aware of the issue?
 What did you do when you heard about it?
 Did you ever hear stockholders, officers, or others talking about unpaid trust fund taxes or unpaid payroll taxes?
 Who handles the IRS paperwork in your organization?

 If you use a third-party payroll company, there are a series of questions about that as well.
 In addition, if you don’t work for the primary company but you work for the payroll company, you will also get a special set of questions.
-In both cases, the questions concerning how the funds are distributed to the payroll company and what the payroll company employees knew about the situation.
+In both cases, the questions concern how the funds are distributed to the payroll company and what the payroll company employees knew about the situation.

 Luckily, you don’t always have to go through the interview process.
 It is possible to avoid a 4180 interview.